 Your student got in!
 What’s next?

-The success of incoming undergraduate students is our focus — but we know that parents and families are integral to that as well.
-In addition to our new student orientation, we created a collection of resources for you to learn about dining plans, disability services, campus safety, school breaks, and other important things.
+We focus on the success of our incoming students, but we know parents and families are also integral.
+We collected undergraduate resources so you can learn about orientation, dining plans, disability services, campus safety, school breaks, and other essentials.

 Campus safety